fkaufman-asym/ras-passport-example/README.md

+# NIH RAS GA4GH Passport Repackaging, GA4GH DRS Passport, and Mututal SSL Authentication Examples

-# Repackaging NIH RAS GA4GH Passport into a Broad GA4GH Passport
+## Repackaging NIH RAS GA4GH Passport into a Broad GA4GH Passport

 A prototype to show how a client could repackage an NIH RAS passport into a Broad signed passport.
 Both the passport and the visas are encoded.